agoviaedusphere/agoviaedusphere.github.io/_pages/about.md

 ## 🤝 Strategic Deployment Network

-To maximize grassroots impact and ensure flawless regional execution, Agovia Edusphere Ventures operates its programs through a strategic coordination framework that utilizes the extensive existing network of the **OKB Hope Foundation**.
+To maximize grassroots impact and ensure strong regional execution, Agovia Edusphere Ventures delivers its programs through a strategic coordination framework that leverages trusted, existing community networks across Ghana.

-OKB Foundation is a highly respected 501(c)(3) tax-exempt nonprofit globally recognized by the *CNN Heroes Program* and supported by *The Rockefeller Foundation*.
-While Agovia provides the technical curriculum, data-driven methodology, and academic supervision, leveraging OKB's deeply trusted community infrastructure allows us to securely and efficiently deliver life-changing tech education directly to the most vulnerable populations across Ghana.
+Agovia provides the technical curriculum, data-driven methodology, and academic supervision, while local implementation partners provide the community access, trust, and operational infrastructure needed to reach vulnerable populations securely and efficiently.
+This model allows us to deliver life-changing technology education directly to the communities that need it most.

 ---